Skip to content

 WHO recommends that parents not introduce sugar in any form to babies under 1 year old.
 This includes candies, chocolates, baked goods, sugary snacks, desserts, caffeinated drinks, juices, biscuits, tea cakes, etc.

 When making your baby’s meals, you can use dates or fruits to naturally sweeten porridges, kheers, payasams, or halwas.
+Do keep in mind that there are certain fruits with high sugar to avoid in excess, especially for infants.

 A baby’s kidneys are not yet fully matured at this age and cannot handle sodium in high amounts.
 It’s good to avoid adding salt to the food when you’re making your baby’s meals.